mui/mui-x/docs/data/getting-started/overview/overview.md

 ## Advantages of MUI X

 - **Ship faster:** Our team has invested thousands of hours into these components so you don't have to.
 Get up and running in a fraction of the time it would take to build from scratch.
-- **Grow with us:** You can start for free with our MIT-licensed packages, and seamlessly upgrade to a Pro or Premium plan when you need more advanced features or professional support.
+- **Grow with us:** You can start for free with the MIT-licensed packages, and seamlessly upgrade to a Pro or Premium plan when you need more advanced features or professional support.
 - **Dedicated maintenance:** MUI X is maintained by a full-time staff of engineers, so you can rest assured that any issues will be addressed in a timely manner.
 - **Professional support:** Pro and Premium users get access to professional support from our team as well as priority for bug fixes and requests.